 Looking at Those with Higher Probability for Exposure to COVID-19

-Although one study found the blood group O protective only across rhesus positive blood types, in 23andMe’s data we found that differences by self-reported rhesus factor (blood type + or -) were not significant, nor was the interaction between blood group and rhesus factor in statistical models predicting being a case, or being a hospitalized case.
+One study found the blood group O protective only across rhesus positive blood types.
+But in 23andMe’s data we found that differences by self-reported rhesus factor (blood type + or -) were not significant.
+Neither was the interaction between blood group and rhesus factor in statistical models predicting being a case, or being a hospitalized case.

 To better understand the risk of acquiring the infection, we restricted the data to those with a high probability of exposure.
-This included professional health care workers, those with close contact with known cases, and essential workers.
-As you can see below, blood type O shows a similar pattern as seen above, but the proportion of cases within strata is higher, as we would expect.
+This included professional health care workers.
+These would be individuals with close contact with known cases, and essential workers.
+As you can see below, blood type O shows a similar pattern as seen above.
+But the proportion of cases within strata is higher, as we would expect.

 After adjustment for age, age squared, sex, race (census race categories), ethnicity (Hispanic or Latino), BMI, and a single variable indicating a vulnerability to severe infection (e.g. high-risk co-morbidity or immunocompromised) blood type O showed a protective effect against both acquiring (OR = 0.86, p < 0.0001), and being hospitalized for the infection (OR = 0.81, p = 0.05).
 The protective effect of acquiring the infection strengthened in models restricted to the “exposed” population (OR = 0.81, p < 0.0001).
 (Table 1).